ibpdas/ValueLine/README.md

 - **Communities** – pockets of innovation → shared practice and reusable capabilties
 - **Engagement** – ad-hoc conversations → ongoing dialogue across functions and organisations

----

-## 2. Level 2.
-System maturity
+### 2. Level 2.
+System wide data maturity

 Level 2 describes how the organisation behaves when Level 1 foundations begin to take effect.
 It uses the six themes from the Data Maturity Assessment for Government (2023).

-### How Level 2 themes shifts as Level 1 begins to work
+How Level 2 themes shifts as Level 1 begins to work

 - **Uses**
   From data used mainly for reactive reporting  to data used proactively to inform operational and strategic decisions.